 In a less catastrophic event, i.e., the building is still standing and the cable entrance facility is usable, the situation is more complex.
-The site will initially be controlled by local authorities until the threat to adjacent property has diminished.
+Local authorities will initially control the site until the threat to adjacent property has diminished.
 Once the site is returned to the control of the companies, the following events should occur.